Mokashaa2000/Bike-Sharing-Prediction-Machine-Learning-Web-App/README.md

 # Bike Sharing Prediction web app

-Welcome to my machine learning app where you can predict the number of bike shares based on historical data
+Welcome to my machine learning app where you can predict the number of bike shares based on historical datas